Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 Tips
 ----

-Choosing which format to use depends on what you are going to do with the image.
+.. tip:: The choice of video format depends on what you are planning to do.

-If you are animating a movie and are not going to do any post-processing or special effects on it, use either ``AVI-JPEG`` or ``AVI Codec`` and choose the XviD open codec.
-If you want to output your movie with sound that you have loaded into the VSE, use M-PEG.

-If you are going to do post-processing on your movie, it is best to use a frameset rendered as "OpenEXR" images;
-if you only want one file, then choose "AVI Raw".
-While AVI Raw is huge, it preserves the exact quality of output for post-processing.
-After post-processing (compositing and/or sequencing), you should compress the video.
+It's not recommended to render directly to a video format in the first instance.
+If a problem occurs while rendering, the file might become unplayable and you will have to re-render all frames from the beginning.
+If you first render out a set of static images such as the default PNG format or the higher-quality OpenEXR (which can retain HDR pixel data), you can combine them as an :doc:`Image Strip </editors/vse/sequencer/strips/image_movie>` in the Video Sequence Editor (VSE).
+This way, you can easily:

+- Restart the rendering from the place (the frame) where any problem occurred.
+- Try out different video encoding options in seconds, rather than minutes or hours as encoding is usually much faster than rendering the 3d scene.
+- Enjoy the rest of the features of the VSE, such as adding :doc:`Image Strips </editors/vse/sequencer/strips/image_movie>` from previous renders, audio, video clips, etc.

 .. tip::

-   You do not want to post-process a compressed file because the compression artifacts might throw off what you are trying to accomplish with the post-processing.
+   You shouldn’t post-process a lossy-compressed file as the compression artifacts may become visible.

-Note that you might not want to render directly to a video format.
-If a problem occurs while rendering, you have to re-render all frames from the beginning.
-If you first render out a set of static images (such as the default PNG, or the higher-quality OpenEXR), you can stitch them together with an :doc:`Image Strip </editors/vse/sequencer/strips/image_movie>` in the Video Sequence Editor.
-This way, you can easily:

-- Restart the rendering from the place (the frame) where the problem occurred.
-- Try out different video options in seconds, rather than minutes or hours.
-- Enjoy the rest of the features of the VSE, such as adding Image Strips from previous renders, audio, video clips, etc.
+   Lossy compression should be reserved as a final 'delivery format'.

+If you are planning on doing significant post-processing and color correction, it is best to output a frameset rendered in OpenEXR format.
+If you plan to do only minimal changes after rendering and would prefer a single file, choose lossless H.264 for high quality, or regular H.264 for lower quality.